 The faculty offers a Process Technology (PT) course.
-This course is intended for people with an educational background in the domain of science and technology, working in industry, and seeking to acquire further knowledge of Process Technology.
+This course is intended for people with an educational background in technology or physics, working in the business world, and seeking to acquire further knowledge of Process Technology.
 The course is also suitable for professional development, continuing education or retraining of engineers (ir., ing.) and chemists (drs., dr.).